lewiguez/manager-README/README.md

 I’ll usually start with bi-weekly one-on-ones and ratchet up as necessary.
 If I’ve missed one, I’ll try to reschedule.
 I don’t want to go a month without talking to you directly.
 If I fail to reschedule, put it on my calendar.
 Don’t hesitate.

 Also, [make it awkward in our 1-1s.](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c) Please.

-## OMGs
-You might have heard about OMGs.
-You might not have.
-They’re basically OKRs.
-And, if you’ve never heard of that, they’re goals that you and I set together for your professional growth and aspirations for the year.

-They should be measurable.
-They should be something you aspire towards and within your realm to control as much as possible.
-They should challenge you and have some alignment with what O’Reilly is working towards.

-My job is to facilitate and encourage you to reach your OMGs.
-I will do my best to check in with you regularly on how you’re progressing; I want you to succeed.
-This isn’t me having an excuse to criticize you; it’s the company giving you a target to shoot for and a definition of success that you yourself can control.

 ## That’s all!
 This is (hopefully) all you need to know to work with me.
 This is a living document and will definitely change at some point.